Podium

 Option B: Turn a print-out into confetti.
 Trespass an academic seminar and decorate the room whenever someone stops talking.

-Option C: Lay a panel on the floor, in the countryside.
+Option C: Lay a panel on the ground, in the countryside.
 Ask your local fairy gang (nicely) to play a game of Twister, using dungeons and dragons’ dice and the colours of the sunset/sunrise as prompts.
 Make the winner your king.

 Option D: Make it into a hat.
 If you do not have a head, don’t worry.
 Photoshop the hat onto pictures of celebrities instead.